wolfmanjm/GroovyJoyRovio/Readme.md

 Currently it can to be built with eclipse and the groovy/eclipse plugin.
 Also buildr will build it.

+You will need to edit the USERERNAME and PASSWORD variables to match.

 presuming you have a ruby in your path...
 > gem install buildr